 Bringing her back to her true roots in 2008 was an opportunity to perform with an Ottawa based jazz band which very quickly became a regular affair.
 It was around this time that Baker began to recognize her true passion for singing the legendary music of The Greats.
 "I realized that these songs I'd grown up with were part of who I was and I couldn't wait to start building a repertoire.
 I would spend hours listening to vocalists such as Rosemary Clooney, Peggy Lee and Dusty Springfield in search of songs that I wanted to explore vocally".
 Within a few short months of teaming up with the jazz group, Baker's captivating vocal style and energetic performances began earning her a new, more mature fan base.
 Through performances to sold out crowds at the Thousand Islands Jazz and Blues Festivals she continued to broaden her audience and create enthusiasm amongst her followers.

 In 2017 and with much anticipation, Baker released her third CD entitled "Reminisce", made up of 11 popular jazz and blues standards.
 Upon listening, Conan DeVries of the Prescott Journal remarked that Sue's "vocal prowess, with its enviable mix of smooth subtlety and torch power, is on full display".
 Baker's crisp enunciation, broad tone and expressive musical phrasing can be heard throughout her soulful interpretation of each song chosen for the CD.
-The album was a hit with her fans and lead to numerous engagements for the group now going by the name "Sue Baker and the 1000 Islands Jazz Band".
+The album was a hit with her fans and lead to numerous engagements for the group at that time known as "Sue Baker and the 1000 Islands Jazz Band".

-For the past 11 years Sue has continued to sing and perform popular jazz and blues songs, backed by an array of talented musicians who share her desire to bring this era of music back to the forefront.
+For the past 15 years, Sue has continued to sing and perform popular jazz and blues songs, backed by 4 accomplished musicians who share her desire to bring this era of music back to the forefront.
 In 2020, in recognition of her personal contributions to local culture, she was again inducted into the Brockville and Area Music & Performing Arts Hall of Fame.
 Throughout her journey Baker has shared the stage with the likes of Montreal-based vocalist, Skipper Dean (The Avalons and The Platters), as well as Robert Creighton, crooner, co-author and star of the hit Off-Broadway musical, CAGNEY.

 "We really enjoy what we're doing and find that we are filling a gap for those who love this era of music".